11 Common Agency Cash Flow Problems (And How To Solve Them)

 Consequences of Negative Cash Flow

-Negative cash flow signifies a precarious financial state where outgoing expenses surpass incoming revenue.
+A negative cash flow statement signifies a precarious financial state where outgoing expenses surpass incoming revenue.
 This imbalance leads to immediate and long-term challenges that reverberate through every aspect of agency operations.

 • Employee Turnover: Lack of financial stability often leads to delays in salary disbursement or benefits, reducing employee morale and increasing turnover.